 Comparison Table: Life Insurance vs. Traditional Assets

-To better understand the concept of life insurance as an asset, let’s compare it to traditional assets such as real estate, stocks, and bonds.
+To better understand the concept of life insurance as an asset, let’s compare it to traditional investments such as real estate, stocks, and bonds.

 Assets | Life Insurance | Real Estate | Stocks and Bonds |